Prednisone for Back Pain Relief

 • Day 5: 20 mg (once a day)

 This gradual reduction in dose helps reduce inflammation without overwhelming the body with high steroid levels.
 However, the dosage of Prednisone for back pain may vary based on the severity of the condition, the individual’s health, and how well they respond to treatment.
-It’s important to follow your healthcare provider’s specific instructions for Prednisone dosing for back pain.
+However, it’s important to follow the prescribed Prednisone dosing for back pain and consult a doctor to ensure safe use.

 Research Says: In a large trial, 269 patients with radicular pain were given either oral Prednisone (60, 40, 20 mg over five days) or a placebo.
 While the Prednisone group showed modestly higher disability score improvements at 3 and 52 weeks, the difference was statistically significant but of limited clinical value.